 I keep this shot up for over 2 seconds (sensing a trend yet).

-The reporter in this story helps tremendously with the pacing.
-Her delivery is calm.
+The reporter in this story helps tremendously with pacing.
+She has a calm delivery in her narration.
 There is no sense of urgency in her voice.
 She’s simply telling the story.

 - A calm delivery helps control the pacing

-Another way I help with the pacing is how I use natural sound.
-At [:25] is a tight shot of them starting the airplane.
-This shot and the natural sound to support it is up almost a full 2 seconds.
+Another way I help with pacing is how I use natural sound.
+At [:25] is a tight shot of starting the airplane.
+This shot, and the natural sound to support it is up almost a full 2 seconds.

 The next time you hear the plane is at [:29].
 I leave that natural sound up for over a second and a half.